Dark green paint colors

 Dark Green paint — frequently asked questions

-Is dark green a good color for a dining room?+
+Is dark green too dark for a small room?+